-- Schedule at least 60 minutes daily for active free play.
-Toddlers need more than an hour of unstructured physical play in a safe place every day.
+- Toddlers should be active throughout the day.
 Let them set their own pace!
-They can walk, run, roll, climb, slide, pull, push, throw, and jump until they’re tired.
+They can walk, run, climb, slide, pull, push, throw, and jump until they’re tired.

-- Turn off the TVs, DVDs, and computers.
+- Turn off the screens.
 Toddlers should not sit in one place or lie down for more than an hour at a time except when sleeping.

 - Plan ways to make exercise fun.
-Up to 60 minutes a day of structured physical activities can be good for toddlers:
+Structured physical activities can be good for toddlers: